ethereum-optimism/community-hub/src/docs/developers/integration.md

 It's a lot like Ethereum!
 Except a lot more...
 Optimistic.
 If you're looking for something quick and easy to tackle next, you might want to take a look at the [Official™ Optimism Tutorial](https://github.com/ethereum-optimism/optimism-tutorial).
+If you're looking for something a little more challenging, you should consider checking out our [guide to bridging L1 and L2](./bridging)